-Comment.
-Section 723.107 precludes a creditor who has obtained an earnings withholding order which has gone into effect from serving another order during the 39-day period following the expiration of his prior order.
-The purpose of this limitation is to give other creditors a 30-day period during which their earnings withholding orders can be served while the original creditor is precluded from competing with them.
-The original creditor may apply for the second earnings withholding order either before or after his prior order expires.
-But service of the second order on the same employer while the original order is in effect will be ineffective under Section 723.023, and service during the 30-day period following expiration of the original order is prohibited by Section 723.107.
-Even though the 30-day moratorium period is violated, the employer may act pursuant to what has been served upon him.
+Commont.
+Section 723.107 precludes a creditor who has obtained an earnings withholding order which has gone into effect itom, grates another order, than the W-day period scrued following the expiration of his prior order.
+The purpose of this limitation is to give other creditors a /O day period during which their earnings withholding orders can be served while the be original creditor is precluded from competing with them.
+The " original creditor may apply for the second earnings withholding order either before or after his prior order expires.
+But service of the second order on the same employer while the original order is in effect will be ineffective under Section 723.023, and service during the 10-day period following expiration of the original order is prohibited by Section 723.107.
+Even though the 10-day moratorium period is violated, the employer may act pursuant to what has been served upon him.
 See Section 723.154.
-Of course, after the expiration of the 30-day period, the original creditor is treated like any other creditor.
-The 30-day provision also gives the employer a limited period of relief from garnishment where there is only one judgment creditor.
+Of course, after the expiration of the 10-day period, the original creditor is treated like any other creditor.